MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks.md

 the cluster will not be accessible.
 With managed identities, Azure Active Directory (Azure AD) handles the authentication and timely rotation of secrets.

 It’s recommended that Managed Identities is enabled so that the cluster can interact with external Azure resources through Azure AD.
-This setting can only be enabled during cluster creation.
+You can enable this setting only during cluster creation.
 Even if Azure AD isn't used immediately, you can incorporate it later.

 As an example for the inside-out case, let’s study the use of managed identities when the cluster needs to pull images from a container registry.
 This action requires the